 Swope Health encourages everyone 12 and older to receive a booster to strengthen your protection against COVID-19.
-Booster shots are the best way to protect against the Delta variant of COVID-19 as well as the newest variant, the Omicron.
+Booster shots are the best way to protect against the Omicron variant.

 Initial data on the Omicron variant suggests that COVID-19 boosters help broaden and strengthen protection against Omicron and other variants.

 Swope Health Patients can schedule your vaccines and boosters by calling 816-923-5800 for an appointment at Swope Health Central or 816-599-5111 for an appointment at Swope Health Wyandotte.